windisch/rrSample/README.md

 # rrSample

 rrSample
-* is an extenstion for R written in C++
+* is an extenstion for [R](https://www.r-project.org) written in C/C++
-* is an attempt to get rapidly mixing Markov chains on fiber graphs
-* can be used to sample from the lattice points of polytopes uniformly
+* can be used to sample lattice points of polytopes uniformly and rapidly

 This is work in progress and any comment is welcome.